-University of Rochester Medical Center and North Carolina State University
+North Carolina State University

-Abstract: We consider Bayesian inferences on a type of multivariate median and the multivariate quantile functionals of a joint distribution using a Dirichlet process prior.
-Unlike univariate quantiles, the exact posterior distribution of multivariate median and multivariate quantiles are not obtainable explicitly; thus we study these distributions asymptotically.
-We derive a Bernstein-von Mises theorem for the multivariate l_1 -median with respect to a general l_p -norm, showing that its posterior concentrates around its true value at the $n^{-1/2}$ -rate, and that its credible sets have asymptotically correct frequentist coverages.
-In particular, the asymptotic normality results for the empirical multivariate median with a general l_p -norm is also derived in the course of the proof, which extends the results from the case p=2 in the literature to a general p.
-The technique involves approximating the posterior Dirichlet process using a Bayesian bootstrap process and deriving a conditional Donsker theorem.
+Abstract: In this paper, we consider Bayesian inference on a type of multivariate median and the multivariate quantile functionals of a joint distribution using a Dirichlet process prior.
+Since, unlike univariate quantiles, the exact posterior distribution of multivariate median and multivariate quantiles are not obtainable explicitly, we study these distributions asymptotically.
+We derive a Bernstein-von Mises theorem for the multivariate l_1 -median with respect to a general l_p -norm, which in particular shows that its posterior concentrates around its true value at the $n^{-1/2}$ -rate and its credible sets have asymptotically correct frequentist coverages.
+In particular, asymptotic normality results for the empirical multivariate median with a general l_p -norm is also derived in the course of the proof, which extends the results from the case p = 2 in the literature to a general p.
+The technique involves approximating the posterior Dirichlet process by a Bayesian bootstrap process and deriving a conditional Donsker theorem.
 We also obtain analogous results for an affine equivariant version of the multivariate l_1 -median based on an adaptive transformation and re-transformation technique.
 The results are extended to a joint distribution of multivariate quantiles.
-The accuracy of the asymptotic result is confirmed using a simulation study.
-We also use the results to obtain Bayesian credible regions for the multivariate medians for Fisher's iris data, which consist of four features measured for each of three plant species.
+The accuracy of the asymptotic result is confirmed by a simulation study.
+We also use the results to obtain Bayesian credible regions for multivariate medians for Fisher's iris data, which consists of four features measured for each of three plant species.

-Key words and phrases: Affine equivariance, Bayesian bootstrap, Donsker class, Dirichlet process, empirical process, multivariate median.
+Key words and phrases: Affine equivariance, Bayesian bootstrap, Donsker class, Dirichlet process, Empirical process, Multivariate median.